Nominate for the Henry Crown Fellowship

 Individuals recommended as candidates for the Henry Crown Fellowship Program should:

 - Be between 30-45 years old.
 Please be sure to ask for your candidate’s date of birth.
-Candidates must be 45 or under as of June 30, 2017.
+Candidates must be 45 or under as of June 30 in the year the program begins.

 - Be successful.
 We want senior-level leaders in business, non-profit, government, military – we appreciate success is defined in many ways, but our overwhelming preference is for business leaders and they will always form the bulk of any class.
 We realize success in some fields does not yield financial rewards…we do have limited scholarship funds to get Fellows to the seminars.